lennylv/DGCddG/README.md

  I will try my best to help you, please.
 I need an accept or reject.

- I have been suffered a lot.
+ I've been tortured so much.

 ############################################################################